Vaccination-v2-(4)-1

 Many researchers believe that bullying is a result of one central concept: an imbalance of power.
 This imbalance allows for a divide between individuals, which, in turn, creates opportunities to bully.

-An imbalance of power may arise from any factors that allow a bully to perceive power over their victim.
+An imbalance of power may arise from factors that allow a bully to perceive power over their victim.
 Power can be in more apparent observable inequalities (such as height and physical strength) or group sizes (three bullies versus one victim).
 However, other forms of imbalance can derive from an individual’s differentiating factors from the group ‘norm’.
-Aspects such as physical appearance, style, learning difficulties and social status are examples.
+Examples include physical appearance, style, learning difficulties and social status.

 These differences can manifest in the sense of greater power in a bully over their victim.
 Subsequently, studies found that when compared to the school population, children who receive special educational assistance or belong to minorities are more likely to experience bullying.
 Even a perceived imbalance of power can fuel bullying behaviour, which can be as simple as someone’s sense of style being seen as inferior or different from the bully’s norm.